0xCAFEDECAF/VanLiveConnect/README.md

 <img src="https://github.com/0xCAFEDECAF/VanLiveConnect/blob/main/extras/Android/Network%20has%20limited%20connectivity%20popup%20checked.png" width="33%">

 The Wi-Fi icon at the top is now shown without the small "X" in it.
-The landing page of the ESP can be accessed.
+The landing page of the ESP can now be accessed via Wi-Fi, even with mobile data enabled.

 Unfortunately, the effect is still the same as above: all apps will try to use the (non-Internet) Wi-Fi connection, so all apps still fail to access the Internet.